JadeFerrao/Pre-trained-CNN-/README.md

-# Pre-trained-CNN

-# Deep Learning Architectures
+# Pretrained Deep Learning Architectures
 This repository contains various popular deep learning architectures implemented in TensorFlow/Keras.
 Below is a brief description of each architecture included in this repository:

 # Inception Net